theKashey/kashe/README.md

 - **`UNSAFE_allowNoWeakKeys?: boolean`**
   Allows using `kashe` without any weak-mappable arguments.
 This is not recommended, as it can lead to memory leaks and unpredictable behavior.
-  - `true` behavior is non default, and strongly not recommended unless you have `resolver` or _scoped_ in any other way.
+  - `true` behavior is non-default and strongly not recommended unless you have `resolver` or are _scoped_ in any other way.
   - `true` behavior is __similar to `React.cache` or `Reselect v5`__.
-  - configuring this option is NOT required if cache is scoped via `resolver`, `withIsolatedKashe` or `inboxed`.
+  - Configuring this option is NOT required if the cache is scoped via `resolver`, `withKasheIsolation` or `inboxed`.
-  - explicit `false` will be always respected
+  - An explicit `false` will be always respected.
-  - setting `limit` option is advised
+  - Setting the `limit` option is advised.
   ```ts
   // Unsafe usage, not recommended
   const unsafe = kashe(fn, { UNSAFE_allowNoWeakKeys: true, limit: 100 });